tthvan/ML-Classifying-Tech-Startups-for-Partnership/README.md

-# Startup–Corporate Partnership Selection with Logistic Regression
+# Startup-Corporate Partnership Selection with Logistic Regression

 This project builds a simple, interpretable machine learning pipeline to help companies identify high-potential startup partners using only publicly available data on German digital tech startups.

-The project is part of a research collaboration on startup–corporate partnerships and has been:
+The project is part of a research collaboration on startup-corporate partnerships and has been:

 - Presented at **2025 IEEE ETECOM25 Conference**, Track “Artificial Intelligence, Machine Learning, and Business Analytics”.
 - Submitted to **Data Science in Finance and Economics (DSFE)** (final stage of peer review).